joelhawksley/identity/components/slides.md

 ^ S But the only thing we're doing with it is calling the #closed predicate method

-^ As you can probably imagine, Issue's interface is much more than just this one method, but yet we're passing the entire object in just to get one value!
+^ As you can probably imagine, Issue's interface is much more than just this one method

+^ but yet we're passing the entire object in just to get one value!

 ---